HarveySheppard/yLaTeX/yPackages/README.md

 ## yBanner
 Allows you to typeset flat banners.

+## yCards
+Provides commands to typeset cards, where "cards" designate the web UI design elements (Pinterest use a lot of them).

 ## yFlatTable
 This package provides commands to typeset flat modern tables using the tabu package.